tmarois/Filebase/README.md

 * Major: Rewrites with completely new code-base.
 * Minor: New Features/Changes that breaks compatibility.
 * Patch: New Features/Fixes that does not break compatibility.

+Filebase will work hard to be backwards-compatible when possible.

 ## Sites and Users of Filebase